JannePernu/PicoPocketGeiger/README.md

 ## Wiring

-The Pocket Geiger must be wired to the GPIO ports of the Raspberry Pi.
-Refer to the GPIO pin specification of your RPi revision.
+The Pocket Geiger must be wired to the GP ports of the Raspberry Pi Pico.
+Refer to the GP pin specification of your RPi Pico revision.

-For exemple you can wire the radiation and the noise pin on respectively the `GPIO24` and `GPIO23` of your Raspberry Pi.
+For exemple you can wire the radiation and the noise pin on respectively the `GPIO27` and `GP26` of your Raspberry Pi Pico.

 | Pocket Geiger pin | Raspberry Pi Pico pin | Standing for |
 | ----------------- | --------------------- | ------------ |